Lemar Marshall: Professional career

-1999-2000

 Marshall entered the National Football League as an undrafted free agent with the Tampa Bay Buccaneers in 1999.
 He spent parts of 1999 and 2000 on the practice squads of the Buccaneers and the Philadelphia Eagles.

-2001

 In 2001, he spent training camp with the Denver Broncos before being released in early September.
 Marshall signed with the Washington Redskins in late 2001.

-2002

 In 2002, he made his professional debut in Week 1 against the Arizona Cardinals.
 He went on to play all 16 games as a reserve linebacker and on special teams coverage units.
 He posted nine total tackles, mostly on special teams.

-2003

 In 2003, Marshall played in 12 games, primarily on special teams units but also logged some action at reserve linebacker, getting ten total tackles and 0.5 sacks.
 He was inactive for four games.

-2004

 In 2004, Marshall had a breakthrough season, starting 14 games at outside linebacker when LaVar Arrington was sidelined with a knee injury.
 Marshall stepped up, recording 69 tackles and 1.5 sacks.

-2005

-During the 2004 season, Marshall started all 16 games, recording 98 tackles and 2 sacks, as well as four interceptions, two forced fumbles, and one defensive touchdown.
+During the 2005 season, Marshall started all 16 games, recording 98 tackles and 2 sacks, as well as four interceptions, two forced fumbles, and one defensive touchdown.
 Marshall anchored the middle of the defense as the Redskins made the playoffs for the first time since 1999.

-2006

 In 2006, he didn't perform as well because he was bothered by knee and ankle injuries.
 However, he managed to get a career-high of 104 tackles.
 This was the only time in his professional career that he had over 100 tackles, along with his 1.5 sacks and 1 safety.

-2007

-Lemar Marshall signed a one-year contract with his hometown-Bengals August 23, 2007, two days after a surprise move by the Washington Redskins who released him in training camp.
+Marshall signed a one-year contract with his hometown-Bengals August 23, 2007, two days after a surprise move by the Washington Redskins who released him in training camp.
 He appeared in four games for the Bengals, starting three, and recorded eight tackles, 1 sack, 1 forced fumble, and 1 safety.

 However, he was placed on the injured reserve with a ruptured Achilles tendon after his fourth game.
 He was not retained by Cincinnati.